Advocacy. Connection. Education.

 But who are they?
 A lack of current data and rigorous analysis of Central Texas’ AAPI populations can make it difficult for AAPI communities – like other communities of color – to receive the awareness and policy support needed to promote and achieve economic equity.
 Without a more complete understanding of the composition, geographic distribution, or ethnic makeup of these communities, it is difficult to effectively engage and fully include them in Central Texas’ civic and economic growth.

-The Texas Asian Economic Impact Project aims to address this gap by exploring and sharing the most comprehensive set of actionable demographic and business insights on the Asian population here in the Greater Austin region.
+The Central Texas Asian Impact Project aims to address this gap by exploring and sharing the most comprehensive set of actionable demographic and business insights on the Asian population here in the Greater Austin region.
 The first phase of this multi-phase effort will roll out between May and December, 2023 with multiple reports, surveys, and interactive data dashboards being made available to the public.

 Austin is now firmly established as a destination city for Asian households from a wide variety of national backgrounds and ethnicities.
 Central Texas is poised for continued growth as a vibrant, thriving, and diverse region as the Asian community exerts substantial economic and cultural energy into the community.